 There are four main menus used with the applet: schematics, mode, language, and help.
 The schematics menu contains a list of predefined circuits.
-The mode menu tells the applet what is to be done - test vector insertion, manual test generation, fault simulation or fault diagnosis.
+By the language menu the user may choose one of the currently supported languages from the given list.
+The help menu provides with useful tips and explanations.
+The mode menu tells the applet what is to be done - test vector insertion, manual test vector generation, fault simulation or fault diagnosis (two possible modes: sequential and combinational diagnosis).

-We start by selecting a circuit from a set of predefined circuits.
-Then we can carry out different experiments with this circuit by selecting a proper working mode.
-In vector insertion mode we choose test vectors either automatically by LFSR, or by inserting vectors manually.
+We start working with the applet by selecting a circuit from a set of predefined circuits.
+Then we can carry out different experiments with this circuit by selecting a proper working mode from the mode menu.

+In the vector insertion mode we choose test vectors either automatically by using LFSR, or by inserting vectors manually.
 In the manual mode, we generate step by step input patterns which are simultaneously simulated.
 The boxes at the lines on the schematics subpanel display the result of simulation - the values of internal signals on the connections.
-The waveforms can be viewed on the data subpanel .
+The waveforms can be viewed on the data subpanel.

-When using LFSR, we have to specify the initial state, to set up the feedback structure, and to specify the length of the test.
-By LFSR we can simulate the BIST either in the mode of Built-In Logic Block Observer (BILBO) or in the mode of Circular Self-Test Path (CSTP) [3].
+When using LFSR, we have to specify the initial state, to set up the feedback structure, and to specify the length of the test sequence.
+By LFSR we can simulate the BIST either in the mode of Built-In Logic Block Observer (BILBO) or in the mode of Circular Self-Test Path (CSTP) [4,5].
 By changing the settings on the vector insertion panel we can emulate different feedback structures of the chosen BIST architecture.

-In test generation mode we choose a target fault in the schematic and create step by step proper activated paths in the ciruit to activate the fault at his site and to propagate the error signals caused by the fault towards output by clicking the needed values into boxes on the lines.
+In the test generation mode we choose a target fault in the schematic and create step by step proper activated paths in the ciruit to activate the fault at his site and to propagate the error signals caused by the fault towards output by clicking the needed values into boxes on the lines.
 From these values finally, an input vector will be deduced.
 The colours on lines help us to understand the current status of the task: activated faults and activated paths are marked by red and green lines, the inconsistencies of the signal values are highlighted by blue colour.
 As the result of the procedure, a test pattern will be generated.
 The detected by the test faults are displayed also on the data panel in form of a row in the fault table.

-In fault simulation mode, a fault table is generated and shown on the data panel.
-By selecting a test vector on the panel, all the detected faults will be highlighted by colours on the schematic panel.
+In the fault simulation mode, a fault table is generated and shown on the data panel for all the test vectors created by the given moment.
+By selecting a test vector on the data panel, all the detected faults will be highlighted by colours on the schematic panel.

-In fault diagnosis mode we need at first, to create a fault table by running the fault simulator for a set of generated test vectors.
+In the fault diagnosis mode we need at first, to create a fault table by running the fault simulator for a set of previously generated test vectors.
 Entering into the diagnosis mode will insert a random fault into the circuit.
-The following diagnosis strategies can be investigated: combinational and sequential diagnosis.
-In combinational diagnosis, a single vector or a subset of vectors can be selected and applied to the erroneous circuit (by imitating test experiments).
+The following diagnosis strategies chosen from menu can be investigated: combinational and sequential diagnosis.
+For learning the combinational diagnostic strategy, a single vector or a subset of vectors can be selected and applied to the erroneous circuit (by imitating test experiments).
 The applet shows the results of testing, and displays also the subset of suspected faults.
 To improve the diagnostic resolution, additional test vector(s) may be generated and used in the repeated test experiment.
 Sequential diagnosis is based on the guided probing strategy.
 A test pattern is applied and the expected behavior of the circuit is displayed.
 By clicking on the connection boxes the real values of signals of the faulty circuit can be measured.